 These territories cover most of Northern Québec north of the 49th parallel, and certain parts of the Abitibi-Témiscamingue, Outaouais, Haute-Mauricie, Saguenay-Lac-Saint-Jean and Côte-Nord regions.
 In UGAFs 6, 7, 29, 31, 32, 50 and 56 (beaver reserves) as well as on James Bay, Northern and Northeastern Québec territories (UGAFs 87 to 96), trapping rights are reserved exclusively for the Indians and the Inuit.
-For more information on these territories and their boundaries, contact the office of the Department of the region concerned (see page 46).
+For more information on these territories and their boundaries, contact the Department's Customer Services at 1 877 346-6763.